sscovil/angular-interface/README.md

 # AngularJS Interface
 ### A simple service to ensure that an object has the right methods

-"Program to an 'interface', not an 'implementation'." -Gang of Four
+> "Program to an interface, not an implementation." _-Gang of Four_

 This module enables you to define interfaces within your application and enforce them on a given object.